joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-internet-and-servers/README.md

 The status codes from 100 - 399, generally provide information that the request/response is normal/going through/successful.

-The 400s typically denote user error, like trying to access a part of a site without being loggged in.
+The 400s typically denote user error, like trying to access a part of a site without being logged in.

 The 500s typically denote a server error.
 For example: The server has crashed.